-Disney UK partnered with Spitfire Studio to design and develop the site, which it wanted to be optimised for tablets as well as traditional desktop computers.
+Disney UK partnered with Spitfire Studio to design and develop the site, which it wanted to be optimized for tablets as well as traditional desktop computers.
 The team anticipated that the site would continue to evolve, so it was intentionally designed to make adding new map locations and content within existing areas over time incredibly easy and seamless.
 The site’s main interface is a map of the Hundred Acre Wood, which includes graphics of characters.
 Users can navigate, with zoom and panning, just like any other Google Map.

 - With Street View, users can pan and look around and click objects to access games, advice, videos and more